 Anna Tong, Alexandros Vardakostas, Elda Kong, Wayne Thai, Russell Jones and Albert Zhang

-On behalf of Pacifica for Responsible Tourism
+founding members of Pacifica for Responsible Tourism

 Appendix